 Don’t let planning a wedding stress you out – if you download our wedding planning checklist and tick it off as you go, you’ll find wedding planning way more easy than you imagined.
 Why not even trying planning an engagement party as a practise run?

-Our ultimate wedding planning checklist will help you plan every aspect of your big day, just as soon as you’ve got that perfectly creative proposal announcement out of the way.
+Our ultimate wedding planning checklist will help you plan every aspect of your big day, just as soon as you’ve got that perfectly creative engagement announcement out of the way.
 Happy planning!

 Planning your guest list can be a bit stressful, but you can keep drama to a minimum and figure out what size venue you need and how much money you can allocate per head by doing a rough draft of your guest list before searching for venues.